Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 @Cleveland.Cakes on Instagram

-Line the muffin tins and fill the cups up about 2/3 full.
-I use a muffin scoop and it helps me to get them more evenly sized.
+Line the muffin tins and spoon batter in the lined cups until they are about 2/3 full.
+I use a muffin scoop and it helps me to get them more evenly sized but you can also use a regular spoon.
+So, just spoon batter into the lined cups.
 This recipe makes about 22 muffins.

 Sprinkle with raw sugar